Cemeteries and crematoria terms and conditions

-Council may permit, in its absolute discretion, the transfer of a Burial Right from one person to another.
-Burial rights to a grave may only be transferred on one occasion.
+Council may permit, in its absolute discretion, the transfer of a burial right from one person to another.
+Transfer of a burial right site may only be happen on one occasion.

 Plaques and granite products

-Council accepts no responsibility for the maintenance of any monument that has been constructed on a grave.
-The monument will always remain the responsibility of the Burial Right Holder or his or her family or descendants.
-Council reserves the right to remove any monument after due notice to family or descendants (where possible), if the condition of the monument renders it dangerous to cemetery staff or visitors.
+Council accepts no responsibility for the maintenance of any monument constructed on a grave.
+The monument will always remain the responsibility of the burial right holder or their family and descendants.
+Council reserves the right to remove any monument after due notice to family or descendants (where possible).
+This is if the condition of the monument renders it dangerous to cemetery staff or visitors.

 Flowers or memorabilia

-To preserve the essential nature of our cemeteries, it is necessary to impose some reasonable regulations about what may or may not be done with grave sites and memorials.
-While the individual integrity of the family and each grave is respected, it should be appreciated that a cemetery must provide for the community at large.
+To preserve the essential nature of our cemeteries, it is necessary to impose some reasonable regulations.
+These regulations involve what may or may not happen with gravesites and memorials.
+While Council respects the individual integrity of the family and each grave, a cemetery must provide for the community at large.

-Graves in lawn areas (as distinct from traditional monumental graves) are intended to have minimal flowers and memorabilia.
-No more than two receptacles for flowers are permitted on lawn graves or ashes memorials.
+Council intends graves in lawn areas (as distinct from traditional monumental graves) to have minimal flowers and memorabilia.
+There are to be no more than two receptacles for flowers on lawn graves or ashes memorials.

 - solar lights